malwas/citations-app/README.md

 # README

-This is a task project for Ruby on Rails Workshops
+This is a small project for Ruby on Rails Workshops

 * Ruby version: ruby 2.4.4p296